LouisJackman/language-x/README.md

   `AutoCloseable` interface.
 * The `try` keyword can prefix any `AutoCloseable` value, in which case it is guaranteed to close at the end of the scope even if the current task fails.
-* All `try``d values are guaranteed to have a chance to run their close method, even if one of them fails before all are complete.
+* All `AutoCloseable` prefixed with `try` are guaranteed to have a chance to run their close method, even if one of them fails before all are complete.
 * They are closed in the order they were set up, reversed.

 ### The Runtime